COMP8240-2024S2/assessed-task-1-Becky0214/README.md

 After applying this fix, the evaluation metrics (Precision, Recall, F1) improved slightly.
 This enhancement ensures more accurate tagging of named entities by eliminating false positives caused by incorrect punctuation tagging.

-By using the corrected text, the NER system performs better, leading to more reliable entity recognition and an overall increase in accuracy during evaluation.v
+By using the corrected text, the NER system performs better, leading to more reliable entity recognition and an overall increase in accuracy during evaluation.

 ```
 Before fix-ner.py:
        Entity	P	   R     F1     TP	FP	FN